top of page

 Having a doula has been shown to improve birth outcomes, reduce unnecessary interventions, and help you and your partner remain calm, informed, and confident as you navigate your birth.

-Not at all.
-My role is to support both of you.
+My goal is to support both of you.
 A huge part of my job is to strengthen your connection, not replace it.
 I help your partner feel confident in how to support you physically and emotionally.
 Your partner knows you in and out.
 I know birth!
 Together, we make a strong support team.
 I do my best to give couples plenty of space to relax and let labor flow.

 It is evidence based that having a doula on your birth team can significantly improve birth outcomes.
 Having a doula can: